PoCInnovation/Pool2022/Software/day05/React/README.md

 ⚠️ ✋ ⚠️ ✋ ⚠️ ***Very Important*** ⚠️ ✋ ⚠️ ✋ ⚠️

-First well done !
+First well done!
 You've worked hard to be here :clap:

-It's time to give you a gift : an advice.
+It's time to give you a gift: an advice.

 One of the most difficult thing when you build a User Interface with React (and other librairy of components / frameworks), is to manage the dozens of components you create.

-But why is it difficult ?
+But why is it difficult?

 It's because your components are not ***stateless***. ***There is logic inside them***.
 For instance, sometimes you will copy-paste a whole component, just to change a condition, a function, ...

 It's really difficult to build components that you can re-use in different parts of your project.

-So how can you resolve this problem ?
+So how can you resolve this problem?

 One of the best thing to do is to build ***stateless components***.